Help your child explore Everest for kids with this curated list of books.

 Life Lesson(s): This one is not so much a “life lesson” type of book.
 Still, what I like about it is the section at the end updates how things have changed since 1953 when Everest first successfully summited, showing how progress can be a really good thing.

-Mt.
-Everest Children’s Book #8: Summiting Everest, Emma Carlson Berne
+Everest for Kids Book #8: Summiting Everest, Emma Carlson Berne

 Age Range: 11+ years